don2c/PRIME/README.md

 ## What to download

-For Phase-2 discussion you may use GitHub, but for Phase-1/Phase-2 final submission you must provide a permanent archive (e.g., Zenodo).
 - `PRIME-Ring` source code and evaluation scripts
 - Small CSV datasets used in the paper (`./data/`)
 - Per-table, self-contained bundles under `./artifacts/`